desprez/springbatch-patterns/README.md

 This configuration may not be very usual but it can be interesting when you want to aggregate 2 files that share the same key.
 Typically with a master file and a detail file (ie Orders and OrderLines).

-This job configuation use a **MasterDetailReader** Class to drive a master accumulator (CustomerAccumulator) and a Detail accumulator (TransactionAccumulator).
+This job configuration use a **MasterDetailReader** Class to drive a master accumulator (CustomerAccumulator) and a Detail accumulator (TransactionAccumulator).
 These classes inherit from **ItemAccumulator**, a generic class used to define the shared key between master and detail objects.

-In this way, complete object should be filled entierely by the reader.
+In this way, complete object should be filled entirely by the reader.

 **MasterDetailReader** uses the delegator pattern to delegate the reading to a specialized reader (flatfile, jdbc, ...or whatever)